kasturikhanke/kasturikhanke.github.io/assignment_7/README.md

 ### Contingency

 If the laser cutters are down, I will 3D print the box.
 This should be done before 1st Dec since additional Rhino models need to be made.
+If molding a earring becomes a cumbersome task, I will mold a ring instead.